naza1/REST-API-TEST/README.md

 # REST-API-TEST TOROMBOLO
 Framework to Test of API REST

-TestBase.cs - Conecctio with data base
+TestBase.cs - Conecction with data base
 Helper.cs - Have methods to create request POST PUT DELETE and GET methods